Core principle

 Hybrid key exchange

-Every transfer uses ML-KEM-768 and ECDH P-256 simultaneously.
+ParaShare authenticated transfers use ML-KEM-768 and ECDH P-256 simultaneously.
 The shared secret is the concatenation of both — breaking one provides no advantage.
 This protects against store-now-decrypt-later attacks while maintaining compatibility with classical infrastructure.
+Anonymous /send transfers use AES-256-GCM with a browser-generated key delivered in the URL fragment.

 Pre-shared secret (PSS)